EHAB3x/angular-base-structure/README.md

 # Angular Base Folder Structure

-This project follows a modular and scalable folder structure, ideal for medium to large Angular applications.
+This project is the **base structure with Tailwind CSS and Flowbite integrated**.
+It follows a modular and scalable folder structure, ideal for medium to large Angular applications.

+> **Note:** There are two additional branches available:
+> - **base**: The same structure without Tailwind CSS or Flowbite.
+> - **tailwind**: The base structure with only Tailwind CSS integrated.

 Below is an overview of the main directories and their purposes:

 ## Root Level